Bausch Health: 2016–2022: Valeant under Joseph Papa

 On April 25, 2016, Valeant named Perrigo chief executive Joseph Papa as a permanent replacement for Pearson, and entrusted him with turning around the company.
 Papa set on a path of strategic sales, debt reduction, and organic growth.

 By January 2017, the company had sold its skincare brands to L'Oréal for $1.3 billion and its Dendreon biotech unit to Sanpower for $819.9 million.
 In June, the company sold iNova Pharmaceuticals for $910 million.
 In July, the company also divested Obagi Medical Products for $190 million.
 In November, it announced it would sell Sprout Pharmaceuticals back to its original owners, two years after acquiring the business for $1 billion.

-The company was featured in episode 3 of the first season of the Netflix documentary Dirty Money.
-“Drug Short” explains how Valeant lost 90 percent of its value between 2015 and 2016 taking down billionaires in the process and making an internet heroine of Fahmi Quadir, and a handful of other short sellers.
-They correctly bet that "the drug company’s price gouging, questionable tactics, and massive debt burden could not be sustained".

-Under Papa's leadership, by early 2018, the company had become profitable again; had settled the Allergan case for less than expected; and had lowered its debt by $6.5 billion.
+Under Papa's leadership, by early 2018, the company had become profitable again and had lowered its debt by $6.5 billion.
 The company had divested itself of 13 non-core businesses, reducing its debt to $25 billion, and had settled or dismissed 70 pending lawsuits, including the Allergan insider trading case.
 On January 8, 2018, the company announced that its Bausch + Lomb unit had received a CE Mark indicating conformity with health, safety, and environmental protection standards from the European Commission for the distribution of its Stellaris product in Europe.

+In July of 2018, Valeant rebranded to Bausch Health Companies, Inc.